stefan-andritoiu/snap-samples/blink-led/README.md

 # blink-led

-This example is intended to blink the led on the Intel® Joule Expansion Board
+This example is intended to blink an onboard or attached led on different hardware platforms.

 # Build project
 After succesfully installing snapcraft as a snap package, run the following command in the desired language folder: